kennovation1/benchling-sql-hints/README.md

 ## Utilities
 The `utilities` folder contains Python scripts.

-Currently, there is a single utilities called `unpack_insights_export.py`.
+Currently, there is a single utilities file called `unpack_insights_export.py`.
 Benchling Support is able to export all your dashboard SQL (and some, but not all metadata) into a CSV file.
 This file is not directly usable on its own and needs to be unpacked (also, don't try to open in Excel).
 Once unpacked, this is a powerful resource to allow